m-gracia/esp32-bike-computer-main/README.md

     Using and ELM327 to communicate with the ECU, but I am not able to find the correct OBD PID.
 There are some projects to help with it, like: https://github.com/PowerBroker2/ELMduino

 - **Turn by turn indications**<br>
     I am not able to find or build an application to send the indications by BLE.
-Maybe could find an aproach using Msoft Maps?...
+Maybe could find an aproach using Azure Maps?...

 - **Telegram communication**<br>
     To receive bike location and ¿maybe? set configuration